-If you have added a citation to your paper and you're unable to type after it, don't worry.
-There is a very quick and easy resolution for this.
+If you have added a citation to your paper and are having trouble typing after it, there is a very quick and easy fix.

 So, back to the problem at hand.
 You've added a citation and now you're unable to type after it.
 This is happening because your cursor is stuck inside the content control that placed the citation in your paper.
 If you clicked the link above, it mentions what you need to do when this happens.